oVirt/ovirt-site/source/vdsm/developers.html.md

 ## Installing the required packages

 Red Hat Enterprise Linux 6 users must add an EPEL yum repository for installing the python-ordereddict and pyton-pthreading packages.
-The package bellow will install the EPEL yum repository and required GPG keys.
+The command bellow installs a package that in turn installs the EPEL yum repository and required GPG keys.

       yum install http://download.fedoraproject.org/pub/epel/6/i386/epel-release-6-8.noarch.rpm

 Red Hat Enterprise Linux 6 users must install a newer pep8 version than the one shipped in EPEL6.
-Older pep8 versions have a bug that's tickled by vdsm.
+Older pep8 versions have a bug that's tickled by VDSM.
 You can use \`pip\`, or

       yum install http://danken.fedorapeople.org/python-pep8-1.4.5-2.el6.noarch.rpm